alephium/docs/docs/misc/FAQ.md

 ### [Which miners can I use to mine ALPH?](https://docs.alephium.org/frequently-asked-questions#which-miners-can-i-use-to-mine-alph)

 Below is a list of known Alephium miners.
-Please note the list may be incomplete as it is difficult to keep track of new miners coming out, feel free to submit a Pull Re[quest to add to the list.
+Please note the list may be incomplete as it is difficult to keep track of new miners coming out, feel free to submit a Pull Request to add to the list.

 - [https://www.bzminer.com/guides/how-to-mine-alephium/](https://www.bzminer.com/guides/how-to-mine-alephium/)
 - [https://lolminer.site/](https://lolminer.site/) [https://github.com/Lolliedieb/lolMiner-releases](https://github.com/Lolliedieb/lolMiner-releases)